Before proceeding to our breeder list (see button at bottom of the page), we encourage you to review the following information.

 - It is your responsibility to make your own determination as to the quality of a breeder.
 Information provided below will help you in that process.

 - The button at the bottom of the page will take you to a list of breeder-members of the CTCC.

 - If you know someone who has a healthy, well tempered Cairn, ask for a referral - but do remember to do your homework for yourself and investigate the breeder thoroughly.

 - Look for dog shows occurring in your area.
-Good sources for information about upcoming shows and performance events are: canuckdogs.com and dogshow.ca.
-Both sites allow you to search for events by location and dates.
+Good sources for information about upcoming shows and performance events are: canuckdogs.com, dogshow.ca. and entryline.com.
+These sites allow you to search for events by location and dates.
 A week or so prior to a show, dogshow.ca will post a Judging Schedule on the event page, which will indicate the judging time and breed order for each group (Cairns are in the Terrier Group).
 Most breeders enjoy sharing their love and knowledge of the breed, but do be aware of possible time pressures (they may be busy preparing to enter the ring) and ask if they are free to have a conversation.

 - Check the CKC puppy list. https://www.ckc.ca/Choosing-a-Dog/PuppyList/Default.aspx

 How can I assess the quality of a breeder?